Mallorca Women's Championships

 The Mallorca Women's Championships is a tournament for professional female tennis players played on outdoor clay courts.
 The event is classified as a WTA 125 tournament and is held at the Mallorca Country Club in Mallorca, Spain.
 The tournament announced former tennis player, Gabriela Sabatini as the ambassador for the event.
-This is the third international tennis event to take place in Mallorca after the ATP and WTA organized 250 level events on grass at the same venue and the ATP Challenger level Rafa Nadal Open also held in Mallorca.
+This is the third international tennis event to take place in Mallorca after the ATP and WTA organized a 250 level event on grass at the same venue and at the ATP Challenger level with the Rafa Nadal Open also held in Mallorca.